NueroHive73/NueroHive73/README.md

 - 👯 I’m looking to collaborate on **Project& Software Development**

-- 🤝 I’m had completed some test projects to enchance my sills
+- 🤝 I’m had completed some test projects to enchance my skills

 - ⚡ Fun fact **I think I am always a beginer in Technology**